java/devjava-content/app/pages/learn/01_tutorial/02_new-features/lazy-initialization.md

 Let's break down what each part is doing, so you can see exactly why it became a headache:

 **`volatile`** : This keyword tells Java "do not cache this value; always read it fresh from memory."
 Without it, different threads might each see a different, stale version of `instance`.
-It was only properly fixed in Java 5.

 **`synchronized`** : This makes sure only one thread at a time can run the block of code inside.
 Without it, two threads might both see `instance == null` at the same moment and both try to create a new connection which you don't want.